 Arthroscopic ACL Reconstruction:

 Do I Need Surgery?

 Treatment decisions for ACL tears are always individualized - tailored to each individual.
-The decision whether to offer surgery is based on the person's age, activity level, how unstable the Knee is, and whether other structures in the Knee have been injured.
+The decision whether to offer ACL Reconstruction Surgery is based on the person's age, activity level, how unstable the Knee is, and whether other structures in the Knee have been injured.

 Once the graft tissue has been prepared and the torn ACL tissue has been removed, the surgeon is ready to place the ligament within the Knee.
 Small tunnels (7-10 mm) are drilled in the tibia and femur to allow the ligament to be pulled up into the Knee.

-Accurate placement of these tunnels is critical to successful ACL surgery.
+Accurate placement of these tunnels is critical to successful ACL Reconstruction Surgery.
 After the ACL graft is in position, fixation devices (screws, washers, buttons, etc.) get used to keep it there until it can heal into its place.

 - The graft which gets used for reconstruction, is harvested and prepared for the replacement.
 Usually the patellar tendon or the Semitendinosis and Gracilis tendon autografts are used in athletes.

 - After harvesting the tissue, a hole is drilled from the front of tibia diagonally into the Knee and ends up where the ACL attaches to the top of the shin.
 Next, the orthopaedic surgeon drills a hole in femur at the anatomical foot-print on the lateral femoral condyle.